fion21/Robots-React/README.md

-# Robot React
+# Robots React

-A Create-react-app project that uses React Redux to manage states, fetch APIs and allows the user to search for the fetched results using functional components and Hooks
+A Create-react-app project that uses React Redux to manage states, fetch APIs and allows the user to search for the fetched results using functional components and hooks